Garlic Herb Butter for Steak

 Quick tips for Compound Butter

-• Make it decadent.
-Add a tablespoon or two on top of your steak as it sears, and add another once the steak is on the plate.
+- Make it decadent.
+Add a slice or two on top of your steak as it sears in a skillet, and add another once the steak is on the plate.
 It’s SO GOOD.

 Want to make this goodness?